 CVS Interview Questions

-We all know interviews are stressful and competition is intense, however with a small amount of preparation you can ace the interview.
+We all know interviews are stressful, and competition is intense.
+However, you can ace the interview with a bit of preparation.

 CVS Interview Questions and Answers